lloydw/json-api-serializer/README.md

       },
     },
     tags: {
-      type: 'tag' // The type of the resource registered },
+      type: 'tag' // The type of the resource
+    },
     photos: {
-      type: 'photo' // The type of the resource registered },
+      type: 'photo' // The type of the resource
+    },
     comments: {
-      type: 'comment' // The type of the resource registered }
+      type: 'comment' // The type of the resource
+    }
   }
 });